Semiparametric regression in testicular germ cell data: Introduction

 \subsection{Motivation}

-The L-dimensional formulation of the model was motivated by an extension of a previous analysis of two risk factors, body weight and height, of germ cell testicular cancer to including three or more risk factors or covariates (Kedem et al. 2009).
-We wanted to include age in the analysis with height and weight as age is both an important risk factor and potential confounder since the incidence of testicular cancer varies by age, peaking around 25-35 years for the most common types of testicular cancer, and age correlates with body weight (McGlynn and Cook, 2010; Ogden et al. 2004).
-The use of a two-dimensional density ratio model in the previous analysis uncovered an important contribution of body weight in the presence of height that was not observed in logistic regression analyses (McGlynn et al. 2006).
+The $p$-dimensional formulation of the model was motivated by an extension of a previous analysis of two risk factors, body weight and height, of germ cell testicular cancer to including three or more risk factors or covariates; see \citet{Kedetal09}.
+Increased height has been shown to be associated with increased risk of germ cell testicular cancer in a majority of studies, reflecting exposure to, possibly, early life factors due to genetics, nutrition or endogenous or exogenous hormones; see \citet{McGCoo10}.
+Body weight reflects potentially later life exposures such as dietary intake and energy expenditure behavior.
+A few studies have found that increased body mass (body weight divided by height squared) was associated with a decrease in risk of testicular cancer, but most studies have found no association [\citet{McGCoo10}].
+This lack of association may be due to inappropriate parametric modeling, usually logistic regression.
+The use of a two-dimensional density ratio model in the previous analysis uncovered an important contribution of body weight in the presence of height that was not observed in logistic regression analyses; see \citet{McGetal07}.
+We wanted to include age in the analysis with height and weight as age is both an important risk factor and potential confounder since the incidence of testicular cancer varies by age, peaking around 25--35 years for the most common types of testicular cancer, and age correlates with body weight; see \citet{McGCoo10} and \citet{Ogdetal04}.
 The proposed extension of the density ratio model provides an opportunity to explore the interrelationships of height and weight with testicular cancer while controlling for age by estimating the conditional expectation of weight given height and age.